Ipgnosis/tic_tac_toe/README.md

 In order to minimize the game history search space, an algorithm ensures that any game stored is unique.
 Note that the following games are not unique:

-(Note that this 'ascii art' is not rendering well in the browser, but can be seen clearly in VS Code/IDE of choice)

 <table>
 <tr>
 <td>X</td>